MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 >Always use `self` for the first argument to instance methods.

 So even though it's not enforced by the language it's still important to be consistent and always use `self` the way the style guide suggests.
-This will allow your code to be clear and consistent across multiple projects and will match the work done by other Python developers as well.
+This will allow your code to be clear and consistent across multiple projects and it will match the work done by other Python developers as well.

+## Move to the Next Section

+Now that you have the basic attack functionality for a single hero, lets move on to the team functionality.